badonyt/Where-Are-My-Mittens-Speedrun-mod/README.md

 This is a mod for speedruners it will receive more updates, but for now its just the some features.

+# What is the difference between the versions?

+Speedrun version, is the version that is allowed on the leaderboards(the only one)

+Mess around Version, is to mess around(im gonna add more stuff)

 # Features

+Speedrun version:

+Click "R" to reset the save

+Mess around Version:

 Click "R" to reset the save
 Click "O" to make the camera slower